zsdotkr/pico-rmii-ethernet/README.md

-# pico-rmii-ethernet (for production level)
+# pico-rmii-ethernet

-***Enable 100Mbit/s Ethernet connectivity for production level*** on your [Raspberry Pi Pico] using DMA and PIO capability of RP2040 with an RMII-based Ethernet PHY module
+***Enable 100Mbit/s Ethernet connectivity for real environment*** on your [Raspberry Pi Pico] using DMA and PIO capability of RP2040 with an RMII-based Ethernet PHY module.

 [Raspberry Pi Pico]: (https://www.raspberrypi.org/products/raspberry-pi-pico/)